zepedaj/soleil/docs/source/content/pre_processor.rst

 This makes it possible to compute |var name paths| to support CLI overrides.

-:func:`promoted`
+:attr:`promoted`
 ^^^^^^^^^^^^^^^^^

-See the documentation for :func:`promoted`.
+See the documentation for :attr:`promoted`.
 Promoted members are skipped when building :ref:`variable name paths` and thus the name of the promoted module member needs to be known before the module executes.
 Extracting this name is part of the job the pre-processor does.

 Converting assignments to override checks